ethereum/EIPs/EIPS/eip-X.md

 - Smart contract implementing EIP-712 MUST also implement the following interface:
     ```solidity
-    interface ISequentialOperations {
+    interface ISignatureOperations {
-        /// @dev Returns next nonce for the signer in the context of the operation typehash
+        /// @dev Returns next nonce for the signer in the context of the operation typehash and operation beneficiary
         /// @param typehash The operation typehash
         /// @param signer The signer address
         function operationNonces(bytes32 typehash, address signer) external view returns (uint256);

-        /// @dev Increments nonce for the caller in the context of the operation typehash
+        /// @dev Returns next id for the signer in the context of the operation typehash and operation beneficiary
         /// @param typehash The operation typehash
-        /// @return success True if nonce has not been invalidated previously
+        /// @param signer The signer address
+        /// @param beneficiary The address of the spender, delegate, or other beneficiary of the transaction
+        function operationIds(bytes32 typehash, address signer, address beneficiary) external view returns (uint256);

+        /// @dev Increments nonce for the caller in the context of the operation typehash and operation beneficiary
+        /// @param typehash The operation typehash
+        /// @param nonce The operation nonce
         function useOperationNonce(bytes32 typehash, uint256 nonce) external;
-    }

-    interface IParallelOperations {
-        /// @dev Returns true if the operation id was not invalidated previously
+        /// @dev Increments id for the caller in the context of the operation typehash and operation beneficiary
         /// @param typehash The operation typehash
-        /// @param signer The signer address
+        /// @param beneficiary The address of the spender, delegate, or other beneficiary of the transaction
-        /// @param operationId The operation id
-        function isOperationIdAvailable(bytes32 typehash, address signer, uint256 operationId) external view returns (bool);

-        /// @dev Invalidates operation id for the caller in the context of the operation typehash
-        /// @param typehash The operation typehash
-        /// @param operationId The operation id
+        /// @param id The operation nonce
-        /// @return success True if nonce has not been invalidated previously
-        function useOperationId(bytes32 typehash, uint256 operationId) external;
+        function useOperationIds(bytes32 typehash, address beneficiary, uint256 id) external;
     }
     ```

+- Operation EIPs SHOULD use at leat one of the nonces or ids sequences per signer defined by this EIP or both.

 ## Rationale